 In the case at bar, none of the construction activities at 87 Park were inherently dangerous, as opposed to being rendered dangerous by defect or failed precautions.
-Plaintiffs alleged that the collapse was entirely preventable and could've been avoided by taking safety measures such as better monitoring and adjustment of vibrations, and using other mitigation methods.
+The Association alleged that the collapse was entirely preventable and could've been avoided by taking safety measures such as better monitoring and adjustment of vibrations, and using other mitigation methods.
 Hence, it was the Owner's failure to remedy the condition after acceptance of the project that is deemed to have proximately caused the injuries and deaths.
 We have found no Florida case law finding that dewatering, site compaction, excavation or water diversion is inherently dangerous.
 To the contrary, use of an irrigation pump has been held not to create nor constitute a dangerous instrumentality.
 Johnson v.
 Bathey, 350 So.
-2d 545, 546 (Fla.
+2d 545.
+546 (Fla.
 2d DCA 1977).

 The only activity which could even arguably be considered to be inherently dangerous was the alleged sheet pile driving.
 JMAF acknowledges that Hutchison v.
 Capeletti Bros, Inc., 397 So.
 2d 952 (Fla.
 4th DCA 1981) held that pile driving activity in the process of constructing a bridge could be considered ultrahazardous for purposes of imposing strict liability.
 Here, the sheet piles were not installed by driving them into the ground, but instead they were drilled auger cast piles which cause considerably less noise and vibration.
-Further, will be more fully explored in the next section addressing strict liability, the high degree of risk created by pile driving (as alleged by Plaintiffs) is to neighboring property and not for personal injury or death.
+Further, as will be more fully explored in the next section addressing strict liability, the high degree of risk created by pile driving (as alleged by The Association) is to neighboring property and not for personal injury or death.

 In sum, the vast majority, if not all, of the alleged breaches of duty by JMAF during the construction project are barred by the Slavin doctrine.
 Responsibility for the allegedly defective conditions at the time of the collapse must be borne by the Owner pursuant to well-established Florida law, which absolved JMAF of liability to injured third parties once it completed and turned over the project to the Owner.
-Count III should be dismissed, or in the alternative, all allegations of negligence should be stricken against JMAF other than those which solely address sheet pile driving if it is considered an inherently dangerous instrumentality or condition subjecting JMAF to liability for the injuries and deaths suffered at CTS.
-As can be seen in Count III, Plaintiffs have greatly overreached by suing JMAF (rather than just the Owner) for a wide swath of construction activities throughout the 87 Park project.
+Count X should be dismissed, or in the alternative, all allegations of negligence should be stricken against JMAF other than those which solely address sheet pile driving if it is considered an inherently dangerous instrumentality or condition subjecting JMAF to liability for the injuries and deaths suffered at CTS.

-B. Plaintiffs Have Failed to State A Cause of Action for Strict Liability Against JMAF
+C. The Association Has Failed to State A Cause of Action for Strict Liability Against JMAF

-In Count IV, Plaintiffs allege that the sheet pile driving activity at 87 Park was ultrahazardous and abnormally dangerous, and as such, strict liability should apply.
-Plaintiffs do not allege that any of the other allegedly negligent activity such as site compaction, dewatering, excavation or water diversion is abnormally dangerous.
+In Count XI, the Association alleges that the sheet pile driving activity at 87 Park was ultrahazardous and abnormally dangerous, and as such, strict liability should apply.
+The

+Association does not allege that any of the other allegedly negligent activity such as site compaction, dewatering, excavation or water diversion is abnormally dangerous.

 Florida courts have adopted the doctrine of strict liability for ultrahazardous or abnormally dangerous activity.
 In Great Lakes Dredging and Dock Co. v.
 Sea Gull Operating Co., 460 So.
-2d

-510 (Fla.
+2d 510 (Fla.
 3d DCA 1984), the court referenced and relied upon sections 519-520 of the Restatement of Torts.
-Section 520 defines an ultrahazardous activity as: (a) necessarily involves a risk of serious harm to the person, land or chattels of others which cannot be eliminated by the exercise of the utmost care, and (b) is not a matter of common usage.
+Section 520 defines an ultrahazardous activity as: (1) necessarily involves a risk of serious harm to the person, land or chattels of others which cannot be eliminated by the exercise of the utmost care, and (2) is not a matter of common usage.
 Id. at 512.
 In section 520, the following factors are said to be pertinent in determining whether an activity is abnormally dangerous: